3DGTN: 3D Dual-Attention GLocal Transformer Network for Point Cloud Classification and Segmentation

 \subsection{Overview}

 Fig. \ref{fig:overview} shows the overall pipeline of our method.
-We proposed a general backbone network for point cloud classification and segmentation.
-Our classification and segmentation networks both shared the same encoder architecture.
-After that, the classification network utilized an MLP head to obtain the final classification results, while the segmentation network utilized a decoder with trilinear interpolation-based upsampling for dense prediction, following PointNet++ \cite{qi2017pointnet++}.
+We propose a general backbone network for point cloud classification and segmentation.
+Our classification and segmentation networks both share the same encoder architecture.
+After that, the classification network utilizes an MLP head to obtain the final classification results, while the segmentation network utilizes a decoder with trilinear interpolation-based upsampling for dense prediction.

-The original point cloud with/without normal was taken as input to the encoder.
-We first designed a stem MLP block \cite{qian2022pointnext} to project the input data into a higher-dimension space.
-After that, the projected features were fed into several modules in a hierarchical manner for local and global feature extraction.
-Each module consisted of two blocks: multi-scale LFA block achieved by the Graph Convolution \cite{wang2019dynamic}, and GFL block achieved by the Transformer.
-This way of combining the Graph Convolution and Transformer for semantic feature learning has been proved to be effective by \cite{lu20223dctn}.
-Following this, we used the max-pooling operation on the output feature maps of each aforementioned module, to obtain the global feature of each level (module).
-Then, we concatenated them for multi-level global feature generation.
-Given the extracted global feature, we leveraged an MLP head for the point cloud classification task, which consisted of two fully connected layers with batch normalization and RELU activation.
-For the segmentation task, the extracted global feature was then taken as input to the decoder.
-To improve efficiency, we fully adopted the decoder structure of Pointnet++ \cite{qi2017pointnet++}, instead of a symmetric one.
-In the upsampling block, the interpolated points were concatenated with the corresponding feature points from the encoder via skip connection.
-We note that the number of the modules in the encoder and decoder can vary according to the number of input points, which is similar to \cite{qi2017pointnet++,zhao2021point}.
-In our experiments, we designed a two-module encoder for the classification task (1024 input points), but a three-module encoder and corresponding decoder for the segmentation task (2048 input points).
+The original point cloud with normal is taken as input to the encoder.
+We first design a stem MLP block to project the input data into a higher-dimension space.
+After that, the projected features are fed into stacked LFA and GFL blocks in a hierarchical manner for GLocal feature extraction.
+Specifically, the LFA block is achieved by the multi-scale GCN \cite{wang2019dynamic}, and the GFL block is achieved by the Transformer.
+Following this, we use the max-pooling operation on the output feature maps of each module, to obtain the GLocal feature of each level.
+Then, we concatenate them for multi-level GLocal feature generation.
+Given the extracted GLocal feature, we leverage an MLP head for the point cloud classification task, which consists of two fully connected layers with batch normalization and RELU activation.
+For the segmentation task, the extracted GLocal features are then taken as input to the decoder.
+To improve efficiency, we adopt the ALL-MLP decoder structure, instead of a symmetric one.
+In the upsampling block, the interpolated points are concatenated with the corresponding feature points from the encoder via a skip connection.
+We note that the number of modules in the encoder and decoder can vary according to the number of input points.
+In our experiments, we designed a two-module encoder for the classification task (1024 points), but a three-module encoder and corresponding decoder for the segmentation task (2048 points).